piermafrost/GEOCLIM5_sulf/README.md

 ## Templates
 A couple of template GEOCLIM runs are defined.
 They consist of a set of input data and corresponding configuration files.
-The script `make_test` does the complete configuration (pre and post compilation), compiles and runs the desired template (the pre-existing configuration and source files will be restored when the run is complete).
+The script `make_test` does the complete configuration (pre- and post-compilation), compiles and runs the desired template (the pre-existing configuration and source files will be restored when the run is complete).
 The expected GEOCLIM outputs for those templates are available in "OUTPUT/templates/", so you can check that you obtain the same results.